juji-io/site/blog/q-a-dashboard.md

 Creating a chatbot and publish it is not the end.
 It's just the beginning.
 A chatbot needs to be continuously evolved like a human, so it can stay updated with the world and become better at its job.
 Answering FAQs is an important task for most chatbots.
 Juji's Q&A Board is here to help the chatbot designers to keep their chatbots always stay ahead.

-If you would like to learn more about what else Juji's AI chatbot can do, [this is a great article to start](https://juji.io/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart/).
+If you would like to learn more about what other amazhing things Juji's AI chatbots can do, [this is a great article to start](https://juji.io/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart/).
+Or try it yourself by signup at [juji.io](https://juji.io/).